-Offers made under Rule 26 must be in cash or be accompanied by a cash alternative at not less than the highest price paid by the Offeror, or any person acting in concert with it, for shares of that class during the offer period and within 6 months before its commencement (Rule 26.3(a)).
-Only with the Executive's consent would the highest price not be taken as the offer price (Rule 26.3(b)).
-If the voting rights were acquired for a consideration other than cash, the offer price must be determined by independent valuation (Note 1 to Rule 26.3).
+Offers made under Rule 26 must be in cash or be accompanied by a cash alternative at not less than the highest price paid by the Offeror, or any person acting in concert with it, for shares of that class during the offer period and within 6 months prior to its commencement (Rule 26.3(a)).
+Only with the Executive's consent would the highest price not be taken as the offer price.
+If the voting rights were acquired for a consideration other than cash, the offer price must be determined by independent valuation.
 As noted above, should the Offeror, or any person acting in concert with it, purchase securities in the Offeree above the offer price during the offer period, the Offeror must raise the offer price to not less than the highest price paid for the securities acquired.